Monday, October 6, 2025

 Tonight I tried a different waffle recipe than the one my husband recently made.
 The two recipes are very similar with slightly different ingredient amounts.
 The only thing I changed is that I used 2 tablespoons of sugar instead of 1/4 cup, since we were eating these for dinner.
 I paired them with Kerrygold butter, maple syrup, fresh fruit and bacon and everyone loved them!

 I weighed my flour instead of measuring it, so I left the grams measurements in this recipe.
 You can use either butter or oil (I recommend light olive oil over vegetable oil) in this recipe, or half of each.
 Using oil instead of butter will make the waffles more crispy.
 I used butter and they were delicious, but I will definitely experiment with the other two ways and see what we like best.
+It's also recommended to heat up the milk a little bit to room temperature because cold milk and melted butter don't mix well - the butter will solidify and clump up.

 This made 6 waffles, which was just enough for my family of 4.
 The only other thing I will do differently next time is make a double recipe so we can freeze some.